edoardodepiccoli/cpp-tic-tac-toe/README.md

-Here's an improved version of the README:

----

 # C++ CLI Tic-Tac-Toe

 A simple command-line Tic-Tac-Toe game built in C++ for two players.
 The game operates within the terminal, allowing two users to play interactively in real-time.
 The structure of the code is straightforward and organized into three main classes for clarity and functionality: